openstack/openstack-manuals/doc/install-guide-rst/source/glance.rst

    glance-verify.rst

 The OpenStack Image service (glance) enables users to discover, register, and retrieve virtual machine images.
-It offers a REST API that enables you to query virtual machine image metadata and retrieve an actual image.
+It offers a :term:`REST <RESTful>` API that enables you to query virtual machine image metadata and retrieve an actual image.
 You can store virtual machine images made available through the Image service in a variety of locations, from simple file systems to object-storage systems like OpenStack Object Storage.

-..
-TODO(katomo): add link to glossterm REST.

 .. important::